sqm-autorate/sqm-autorate/README.md

 ### Removal

-_(We hope that you will never want to uninstall this autorate tool, but if you want to...)_
+_(We hope that you will never need to uninstall this autorate program, but if you want to...)_
 Run the following removal script to remove the operational files:

 ```bash